 - 1. The vesting period of the Share Options is from the date of grant until the commencement of the exercise period. - 2.
-The exercise price of the Share Options is subject to adjustment in the event of a capitalisation issue, rights issue, subdivision or consolidation of Shares or reduction of capital of the Company in accordance with the rules of the Share Option Scheme. - 3.
-The weighted average closing share price immediately before the date on which the share options were exercised was HK\$2.43 per share.
+The exercise price is determinable by the Board, but shall not be less than the highest of (i) the closing price of the Shares on the date of the grant; (ii) the average closing price of the Shares for the five trading days immediately preceding the date of the grant; and (iii) the nominal value of the Shares.
+The exercise price of the Share Options is subject to adjustment in the event of a capitalisation issue, rights issue, subdivision or consolidation of Shares or reduction of capital of the Company in accordance with the rules of the Share Option Scheme.

-As at the date of this report, the total number of Shares available for allotment and issue pursuant to the exercise of options to be granted under the Share Option Scheme is 35,630,000 Shares, representing approximately 3.0% of the issued share capital of the Company.
+As at the date of this report, (i) the total number of Shares which may be issued upon exercise of all share options to be granted under the Share Option Scheme is 92,938,244 Shares, representing approximately 7.7% of the issued share capital of the Company; and (ii) the total number of Shares available for allotment and issue pursuant to the exercise of share options to be granted under the Share Option Scheme is 10% of the total number of Shares in issue on the date of refreshment of scheme limit i.e. 15 May 2019, which is 116,634,244 Shares, representing approximately 9.7% of the issued share capital of the Company.

-For further details regarding the Share Option Scheme, please refer to note 28 to the consolidated financial statements.
+For further details regarding the Share Option Scheme, please refer to note 29 to the consolidated financial statements.